History of Austria: Fourth and fifth centuries

-The Great Migration (Völkerwanderung) sealed the decline of Roman power in Austria.
-In the First Phase (300–500 AD) the Roman Empire was increasingly harassed by Germanic tribes from the 5th Century, including Goths and Vandals.
-As the fabric of the Roman Empire crumbled, the ability of Raetia, Noricum, and Pannonia to defend themselves became increasingly problematic.
-Radagaisus overran part of the country in 405.
-(Géza Alföldy pp. 213–4).
-After several raids on Italy, the Visigoths arrived in 408, under Alaric I.

-As described by Zosimus, Alaric set out from Emona (modern Ljubljana) which lay between Pannonia Superior and Noricum over the Carnic Alps arriving at Virunum in Noricum, as had been agreed to by the Roman general Stilicho, following several skirmishes between the two.
+As the Roman Empire's control over these border regions crumbled, the ability of Raetia, Noricum, and Pannonia to defend themselves became increasingly problematic.
+A Gothic leader Radagaisus overran part of the country in 405.
+After several raids on Italy, the Visigoths arrived in Noricum in 408, under another Gothic leader, Alaric I. As described by Zosimus, Alaric set out from Emona (modern Ljubljana) which lay between Pannonia Superior and Noricum over the Carnic Alps arriving at Virunum in Noricum, as had been agreed to by the Roman general Stilicho, following several skirmishes between the two.
 Alaric was voted a large amount of money to maintain peace, by the Roman Senate, at Stilicho's instigation.
 From there he directed his operations against Italy, demanding Noricum among another territory, finally sacking Rome in 410 but dying on the route home that year.
+During this period, in 409, Saint Jerome wrote a letter mentioning that many of the peoples from around the region east of Austria, even from within the empire, were occupying Gaul at that time: "Quadi, Vandals, Sarmatians, Alans, Gepids, Herules, Saxons, Burgundians, Allemanni and—alas! for the commonweal!—even Pannonians".